 Over 100,000 people in the UK have anorexia.
 Those who are most affected are women between the ages of 15 and 35.
 In the case of boys and men, the numbers are slightly lower, but no less worrying.
 For many people, the ideal of beauty is often still best embodied by those who are particularly slim.
-According to experts, this social pressure is fuelling the rise in the number of those affected by this condition.
+According to experts, this social pressure is fuelling the rise in the number of those affected by this medical condition.

 Anorexia nervosa is diagnosed as a form of mental illness.
 However, this is not to say that genetic predispositions and social causes do not play a role.
 In the case of anorexia, CBD can help in a number of ways.
 On the one hand, CBD’s mood-improving effects can be helpful here to alleviate the depression that often goes hand in hand with anorexia.
 On the other, CBD can stimulate the appetite of those with anorexia, depending on the user.
 It is important to note that anorexia has one of the highest mortality rates of all mental illnesses.
 About 15 percent of those affected die as a result of malnutrition or commit suicide.

 Causes of Anorexia